 Data matching by the Cabinet Office is subject to a code of data matching practice.

-For further information on the Cabinet Office’s legal powers and the reasons why it matches particular information, see the Fair Processing Notice - full text.
+For further information on the Cabinet Office’s legal powers and the reasons why it matches particular information, see the National Fraud Initiative privacy notice.